harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Master key generation

 The total number of possible extended keypairs is almost 2<sup>512</sup>, but the produced keys are only 256 bits long, and offer about half of that in terms of security.
-Therefore, master keys are not generated directly, but instead from a potentially short seed value.
+Therefore, [master keys][master key]{:#term-master-key}{:.term} are not generated directly, but instead from a potentially short seed value.

-* Generate a seed byte sequence S of a chosen length (between 128 and 512 bits; 256 bits is advised) from a (P)RNG.
+* Generate a [seed][master key seed]{:#term-master-key-seed}{:.term} byte sequence S of a chosen length (between 128 and 512 bits; 256 bits is advised) from a (P)RNG.

 * Calculate I = HMAC-SHA512(Key = "Bitcoin seed", Data = S)